 The T. Colin Campbell Center for Nutrition Studies (CNS) is committed to increasing awareness of the extraordinary impact that food has on the health of our bodies, our communities, and our planet.
-In support of this commitment, CNS is creating a Community Grants service initiative to empower sustainable food-based initiatives around the world.
-We'll do this by providing grants to enable innovative start-ups and to propel the growth of existing initiatives.
+In support of this commitment, CNS has created a Community Grants service initiative that empowers sustainable food-based initiatives around the world.
+We do this by providing grants to enable innovative start-ups and to propel the growth of existing initiatives.

 Community education and food literacy

 Regenerative food systems